KCreate/charly-lang/index.md

 ## Command line arguments and flags

-The `charly` command has the ability to receive flags.
+The `Charly` command has the ability to receive flags.
 A list of these can be obtained by running `charly -h` in the command line.

 You can pass flags via the following format